-1.1.1.3 Disposal Trenches subject to Class III Municipal Solid Waste Landfill Regulations
+1.1.1.3 Class III Camp Municipal Solid Waste Landfills

-Non-hazardous, general mine refuse (packaging, non-recyclable empty containers, non-putrescible refuse, etc.) are placed directly into the onsite landfill trenches in a designated area of the WRF.
+Inert, general mine refuse (packaging, non-recyclable empty containers, non-putrescible refuse, etc.) are placed directly into the permitted onsite landfill trenches in a designated area of the MWD.
 Putrescibles are incinerated and their ashes disposed in the landfill.
-Unusable small vehicle tires that are not returned to the vendor are authorized for disposal in the landfill.
+Unusable small vehicle tires that cannot be returned to the vendor are disposed in the landfill.
+Large loader and truck tires that are not returned to the vendor are authorized for burial in a designated area of the MWD.

-1.1.1.4 Lewis and ACMA Pits
+1.1.1.4 Overburden Dump